ealker/university-notes/CS38110_Open_Source/open_source_license.md

 ---

-# Practice Questions
+# Relevant Questions from Past Papers

 ### 2016-17

-- Question 1
+- Question 1: A number of different licensing options have been discussed in the course.
-  - Provide a detailed discussion of the differences between the Apache License, the GNU GPL and the GNU LGPL.
+  - a.
+Provide a detailed discussion of the differences between the Apache License, the GNU GPL and the GNU LGPL.
 Provide some indications as to why a developer may want to choose one license over another when releasing their own code.
 [40 marks]
+  - b.
+Dual licensing with GPL, such as the MySQL licensing is an option.
+Discuss how this would affect the use of a MySQL database for use in software that you wanted to sell as a commercial product.
+[10 marks]
+- Question 3: This question is on the subject of software patents, and it is based upon the guest lecture given by Richard M Stallman on 31st October 2011.
+The talk was essentially the same as given on 8 October 2009 at Victoria University of Wellington, the transcript of which you have studied.
+  - a.
+Describe the fundamental differences between the concepts of Copyright and Patent.
+[5 marks]
+  - b.
+Using an analogy, possibly from music, illustrate how software patents can be detrimental to the software industry because of the combinatorial nature of software design.
+[20 marks]
+  - c.
+The patent system was apparently initially devised to protect the rights of ‘the starving genius’, and this argument is often repeated to defend the system itself.
+Discuss how the patent system is used by large corporations and how this negates the argument and therefore weakens the purpose of having a patent system for software at all.
+[25 marks]